 Cristin is a Florida native who has made a home in the Midwest.
 A graduate of the University of Notre Dame, Cristin majored in Finance and International Peace Studies.
 Her passion for entrepreneurship drove her involvement in various start ups, including co-founding JIFFI and holding positions at Vennli, a South Bend based SaaS company, and Home Chef, a Chicago-based meal kit start up.
 Cristin has a breath of experience in Finance and Investments from Robert W. Baird, JPMorgan, Bank of America Merrill Lynch, Equifund Partners and Irish Angels.
 Cristin founded the Joseph Academy Junior Board in Chicago, a school system that helps students with severe behavioral, emotional and learning disabilities, and mentors first generation students attending college through the Schuler Scholar program.

-John is a Junior from Irvine, CA studying IT Management with a concentration in Finance and Financial Accounting with a minor in Constitutional Studies.
+John is a Senior from Irvine, CA majoring in IT Management with a concentration in Finance and Financial Accounting with a minor in Constitutional Studies.
 Outside of JIFFI, he is fairly involved in his dorm, Carroll Hall on top of playing piano in the Jazz Band and serving as a manager for the on-campus flower shop, Irish Gardens.
 For fun, John enjoys golfing, and smoking meats like brisket and ribs with his friends.
 As CEO of JIFFI, John also serves as a member of the Board of Directors.